owulveryck/blog/content/post/simple-rnn-in-go.md

 # Shakespeare and I, encounter of the third type

-A couple of months ago, I have attended the Google Cloud Next 17 event in London.
+A couple of months ago, I attended the Google Cloud Next 17 event in London.
-Among the talks about SRE, and keynotes, I've had the chance to listen to Martin Gorner's excellent introduction: [TensorFlow and Deep Learning without a PhD, Part 2](https://www.youtube.com/watch?v=fTUwdXUFfI8).
+Among the talks about SRE, and keynotes, I had the chance to listen to Martin Gorner's excellent introduction: [TensorFlow and Deep Learning without a PhD, Part 2](https://www.youtube.com/watch?v=fTUwdXUFfI8).
 If you don't want to look at the video, here is a quick summary:

 _a 100 of lines of python are reading all Shakespeare's plays; it learns his style, and then generates a brand new play from scratch._

-Of course, when you are not data-scientist (and I am not), this looks pretty amazing (and a bit magical).
+Of course, when you are not a data-scientist (and I am not), this looks pretty amazing (and a bit magical).

-Back home, I have told my friends how amazing it was.
-I have downloaded the code from [github](https://github.com/martin-gorner/tensorflow-rnn-shakespeare), installed tensorflow, and played my Shakespeare to show them.
+Back home, I told my friends how amazing it was.
+I downloaded the code from [github](https://github.com/martin-gorner/tensorflow-rnn-shakespeare), installed tensorflow, and played my Shakespeare to show them.
 In essence, here is what they told me:

 - _"Amazing, and you know how this works?_